loomio/loomio-docs/policy/src/subscriptions/management/index.md

 You will see a list of all the groups you belong to.

-Find the group you wish to change and click the 'Change' link.
+Find the group you wish to change and click the **Change plan** link.

-This link takes you to the Loomio billing portal operated by Chargify where you can change your subscription plan.
+Choose your new plan and click on the **PREVIEW CHANGE** button.

+Any remaining credit on your previous plan will be carried to your new plan.

+Check the details of plan, price and payment frequency in the Plan Summary table are correct.

+## Manage billing and payment details
+You can access statements, and update card and billing details at any time.

+Go to your Loomio group page and click on the __SETTINGS__ tab.

+In the **Subscription status** panel, click on **Manage payment details** alongside Billing portal.

 You may need to enter your email address to receive a secure link to the portal.

-Click on the 'Change Plan' link and select your new plan.

-Check the details of plan, price and payment frequency in the Plan Summary table are correct.
+You can also access the billing portal with the **Account Management** link at the bottom of your statement.

 ## Cancel your plan
+Before cancelling your plan, we recommend that you export your group data.

+You can cancel your plan via the billing portal.

+Go to your Loomio group page and click on the __SETTINGS__ tab.

+In the **Subscription status** panel, click on **Manage payment details** alongside Billing portal.

+You may need to enter your email address to receive a secure link to the portal.

-If you would like to cancel your Loomio subscription, you can do this via your billing portal.
-A link to this portal is included at the bottom of your Loomio invoice/statements called ‘Account management’.
+You can also access the billing portal with the **Account Management** link at the bottom of your statement.

-Follow that link to the billing portal, then:
+In the billing portal:

-1. Find ‘Plan Details’, click on ‘Cancel’ (on the right).
+1. Find **Plan Details**, click **Cancel** (on the right).
 2. Tell us why you are canceling the plan.
-3. Choose 'Cancel Now' or 'Cancel At End of Period'.
+3. Choose **Cancel Now** or **Cancel At End of Period**.

-If you’re having issues finding your billing portal link, please contact us.
+If you’re having trouble finding your billing portal link or need help to cancel, or manage any details of your plan, please [contact us](https://www.loomio.org/contact).

 ### What happens when a subscription is cancelled?

-Your group data and membership remain and you can continue to comment on existing threads and vote on existing decisions, however you will no longer be able to start new threads or invite new members to the group.
+Initially when you cancel, your group data will remain available, however you will no longer be able to start new threads or invite members to the group.

-You can reinstate the subscription at any time.
-If you no longer require the group, you may deactivate it.
+If you have not already done so, we recommend that you export your group data.

+After 30 days from cancellation, your group and all content will be deleted from our active systems and you will no longer be able to access the data.

 ## Refunds
 When it comes to refunds, we treat our customers how we ourselves would like to be treated, and assess requests fairly.

+[Contact us](https://www.loomio.org/contact) if you would like a refund.

 To process a refund, we must receive a request within 30 days of the date payment was made.